IBM/universal-connectors/filter-plugin/logstash-filter-couchdb-guardium/README.md

 ## 4. Configuring the CouchDB filter in Guardium
 The Guardium universal connector is the Guardium entry point for native audit logs.
 The Guardium universal connector identifies and parses the received events, and converts them to a standard Guardium format.
 The output of the Guardium universal connector is forwarded to the Guardium sniffer on the collector, for policy and auditing enforcements.
 Configure Guardium to read the native audit logs by customizing the CouchDB template.

-## Before you begin
+### Before you begin
 * Configure the policies you require.
 See [policies](/docs/#policies) for more information.
 * You must have permission for the S-Tap Management role.The admin user includes this role by default.
 * CouchDB-Guardium Logstash filter plug-in is automatically available with Guardium Data Protection. versions 12.x, 11.4 with appliance bundle 11.0p490 or later or Guardium Data Protection version 11.5 with appliance bundle 11.0p540 or later releases.

 **Note**: For Guardium Data Protection version 11.4 without appliance bundle 11.0p490 or prior or Guardium Data Protection version 11.5 without appliance bundle 11.0p540 or prior, download the [logstash-filter-couchdb_guardium_filter.zip](https://github.com/IBM/universal-connectors/releases/download/v1.5.6/logstash-filter-couchdb_guardium_filter.zip) plug-in.
 (Do not unzip the offline-package file throughout the procedure).

 * Download the plugin filter configuration file [couchdb.conf](couchdb.conf).

-## Procedure
+### Configuration
-1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
+1. On the collector, go to ```Setup``` > ```Tools and Views``` > ```Configure Universal Connector```.
-2. Enable the connector if it is disabled before uploading the UC plug-in.
+2. Enable the universal connector if it is disabled.
-3. Click Upload File and select the offline [logstash-filter-couchdb_guardium_filter.zip](https://github.com/IBM/universal-connectors/releases/download/v1.5.6/logstash-filter-couchdb_guardium_filter.zip) plug-in.
-After it is uploaded, click OK.
+3. Click ```Upload File``` and select the offline [logstash-filter-couchdb_guardium_filter.zip](https://github.com/IBM/universal-connectors/releases/download/v1.5.6/logstash-filter-couchdb_guardium_filter.zip) plug-in.
+After it is uploaded, click ```OK```.
 This step is not necessary for Guardium Data Protection v11.0p490 or later, v11.0p540 or later, v12.0 or later.
 4. Click the Plus sign to open the Connector Configuration dialog box.
-5. Type a name in the Connector name field.
+5. Type a name in the ```Connector name``` field.
-6. Update the input section to add the details from [couchdb.conf](couchdb.conf) file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
+6. Update the input section to add the details from the [couchdb.conf](couchdb.conf) file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
-7. Update the filter section to add the details from [couchdb.conf](couchdb.conf) file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
+7. Update the filter section to add the details from the [couchdb.conf](couchdb.conf) file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
-8. The "type" fields should match in input and filter configuration sections.
+8. The 'type' fields should match in the input and filter configuration sections.
 This field should be unique for every individual connector added.
-9. The "tags" parameter in the filter configuration should match the value of the attribute tags configured in the Filebeat configuration for a connector.
+9. Click ```Save```.
+Guardium validates the new connector and displays it in the Configure Universal Connector page.
-10. Click Save.
-Guardium validates the new connector, and enables the universal connector if it was disabled.
-After it is validated, it appears in the Configure Universal Connector page.
+10. After the offline plug-in is installed and the configuration is uploaded and saved in the Guardium machine, restart the Universal Connector using the ```Disable/Enable``` button.

 ## 5. Limitations
 - A delay in generating logs is observed for SQL error exceptions in Guardium.
 - We have setup a DbUser value to NA instead of undefined for login failed exceptions.
 - The Following important fields couldn't be mapped with CouchDB logs
   - Source program : Not available with logs
   - OS User : Not available with logs
   - Client port : Not available with logs
   - Client HostName : Not available with logs

 ## 6. Configuring the Couchdb filters in Guardium Data Security Center
 To configure this plug-in for Guardium Data Security Center, follow [this guide.](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md)